FIRST PAGE

 Be greatly selective when it comes to Yogananda

 For the faults of the many, judge not the whole.
 Everything on earth is of mixed character, like a mingling of sand and sugar.
 Be like the wise ant which seizes only the sugar, and leaves the sand untouched.
-[Chapter 36]
+[Chapter 36, emphasis added]

-Select what is best, is Babaji's message.
-So develop your discrimination, as Yogananda says repeately.
-"With the power of discrimination, study and apply truth until it becomes your own intuitive realization [Jse 62]."
-The approach is fit for dealing with Yogananda's outpourings too, as will be explained shortly.
+Select "what is best", may be inferred.
+So develop your discrimination, as Yogananda says repeatedly.
+"With the power of discrimination, study and apply truth . . .
+[Jse 62]."
+Such an approach is fit for dealing with Yogananda's outpourings too, as will be explained shortly.

 How most of Yogananda's teachings came about

-After Yogananda came to the United States in 1920, he stayed there for about thirty years, lecturing and gathering disciples into his Self-Realization Fellowship, SRF, which was established in 1920 in Boston, where Yogananda stayed the first few years.
-In 1925 he established his headquarters on a hill in Los Angeles, and in 1935 he registered his fellowship as a church.
-Among the monastics he personally trained were a few Europeans, such as Andandamoy and Turyiananda, both from Switzerland.
-Most of his trainees were Americans, though.
+After Yogananda first came by boat to Boston on 19 September 1920, he stayed in the United States for about thirty years, lecturing and gathering disciples in America.
+In 1925 he established his headquarters on a hilltop in Los Angeles, and in 1935 he registered his fellowship as a church.
+Among the monastics he personally trained were a few Europeans, such as Anandamoy and Turyananda, both from Switzerland.
+Most of his trainees were Americans.

-When Yogananda died, the leadership was shouldered by Raja(r)si Janakananda, who was born born James Jesse Lynn (1892-1955).
+When Yogananda died, the leadership was shouldered by Raja(r)si Janakananda, who was born James Jesse Lynn (1892-1955).
 He was a self-made millionaire when he met Yogananda in 1932.
 Yogananda gave Lynn the spiritual title Rajasi Janakananda, from raja, royal, and rishi, seer, sage.
-Janaka was a king in ancient India,, and ananada means joy or bliss.
-And SRF later meddled with that name too, adding an 'r' as the third last letter in it.
+Janaka was a king in ancient India,, and ananda means joy or bliss.
+SRF later meddled with the name, adding an 'r' as the third last letter in it.
 They also decided that Paramhansa did not know how to best write his own monk's title, and even forged his signature to Paramahansa.
-"By their deeds your shall nown them," is at least partially suitable, and "Forewarned is forearmed" too.
+"By their deeds your shall know them," is at least partially suitable, and "Forewarned is forearmed" too, added to "See what they do."
 [More]

-When Janakananda passed on, Daya Mata (Faye Wright, 1914-) became the president of the fellowship, SRF.
-Wright was born in a Mormon family.
+When Janakananda passed on, Daya Mata (Faye Wright, 1914-2010) became the president of the fellowship.
+Wright was born into a Mormon family.
 As a monastic disciple she recorded stenographically his public lectures and classes, and guidance he gave informally too, as well as personal counsel.
-The fellowship publishes these words in such as Yogananda's collected talks and essays - a trilogy so far - and other books.
-Best known among them is Yogananda's autobiography.
+The fellowship publishes these words in Yogananda's collected talks and essays - a trilogy so far - and other books.
+Best known among Yogananda's books is his autobiography.
 SRF has also published Yogananda's translation and commentary on the Bhagavad Gita, and his commentary to the Rubaiyat by Fitzgerald (not so much Omar Khayyam, really), and several other works, including recordings.

 Things Yogananda's SRF teaches - and others